EpicSharpCode/CommandExample/README.md

-Repository with an example of using the "Abstract Factory" pattern.
+Repository with an example of using the "Command" pattern.

 <b>Theme:</b> Remote control